allaway-tech/allaway-tech.github.io/_posts/2024/07-july/2024-07-19-qlab-playhead-manual.md

  {: .prompt-warning }

 ### Update the software version

+#### The easy/safe way
+Get a new SD card and follow the how to make guide from start to finish.
+If you fail to rebuild the update then you can always swap back to the old SD card.

+#### The proper way
-  > Updating the software version is only recommended for those familiar with a Linux operating system {: .prompt-danger}
+  > Updating the software version via this method is only recommended for those familiar with a Linux operating system {: .prompt-danger}
+  1. Take your pi playhead and connect it to a screen and keyboard.
+  2. Connect to a Wi-Fi network with internet access
+  3. Run the command `sudo apt update && sudo apt upgrade -y` (update the operating system on the Raspberry Pi)
+  4. Navigate to the project folder
+  5. Run the command `git pull origin` (get new updates from the online repository)
+  6. Resolve any merge conflicts (this should only happen if you have modified the original install so I'm assuming you'll know how to do this yourself)
+  7. Follow any instructions on the release page to fix any breaking changes
+  8. Test that the functionality still matches what you would expect

+### Licence
+TODO: copy MIT licence from GitHub